gonzalo123/ui5-docker2/README.md

 ## Working with SAPUI5 locally part 3.
 Adding more services

 In the previous project we moved one project to docker.
 The idea was to move exactly the same funcionality (even without touching anything within the source code).
 Now we're going to add more services.
-Yes, I know, it looks like overenginering, but I want to build something with different services working together.
+Yes, I know, it looks like overenginering (it's exactly overenginering, indeed), but I want to build something with different services working together.
 Let start.

 We're going to change a little bit our original project.
 Now our frontend will only have one button.
 This button will increment the number of clicks but we're going to persists this information in a PostgreSQL database.
 Also, instead of incrementing the counter in the backenck, our backend will emit one event to a RabbitMQ message broker.
-We'll have one worker service listening to this event and this worker will persists the information.
-The comunication between the worker and the frontend (to show the incremented value), will be via websockets.
+We'll have one worker service listening to this event and this worker will persist the information.
+The communication between the worker and the frontend (to show the incremented value), will be via websockets.

-With those premises we are goint to need:
+With those premises we are going to need:
-* Frontend: ui5 application
+* Frontend: UI5 application
-* Backend: PHP/lumen aplication
+* Backend: PHP/lumen application
-* Worker: nodejs application that is listening to RabbitMQ event and serving the websocket server (using socket.io)
+* Worker: nodejs application which is listening to a RabbitMQ event and serving the websocket server (using socket.io)
 * Nginx server
-* PosgreSQL database
+* PosgreSQL database.
 * RabbitMQ message broker.

 As the previous examples, our PHP backend will be server via Nginx and PHP-FPM.